SwanseaUniversityMedical/MedGateDeployment/README.md

 ## Note

 gcp-2.8.1 is for test use ONLY.
 It is **NOT** used in the docker-compose file until the official gcp docker image is released.

+Elasticsearch invalid license for 6.1.4.
+So need to upgrad it to the latest one.